Search the Health Library

 The Adolescent and Young Adult Patient Navigation Program (AYA) at the Johns Hopkins Kimmel Cancer Center is sponsored in partnership with the Ulman Cancer Fund (UCF).

-The navigation services, provided by Alexandra Gubin, MSW, a clinical social worker, will address the psychosocial needs of adolescents and young adults with cancer by educating them to make informed decisions about their treatment options and by offering individual and group support, and connecting them to financial, psychosocial, practical, and educational resources.
+The navigation services, provided by Alexandra Gubin, MSW, LCSW-C, a clinical social worker, will address the psychosocial needs of adolescents and young adults with cancer through counseling, advocacy and provision of supportive resources.

 To improve adolescents and young adults’ ability to manage their cancer experiences and long-term cancer survival by way of: